 Evolution of the Star Arrangement

-The design was created by Robert G. Heft, who was a high school student at the time.
-His design was initially given a B- by his teacher, but after Heft's design was officially adopted, his grade was changed to an A. This story highlights the dynamic nature of the flag's design history and the personal connections people have with it.
+The design was created by Robert G. His design was initially given a B- by his teacher, but after Heft's design was officially adopted, his grade was changed to an A. Heft, who was a high school student at the time.
+This story highlights the dynamic nature of the flag's design history and the personal connections people have with it.

-Historical Context and Pivotal Moments
+Historical Context and critical Moments

-The American flag has been present during many pivotal moments in the nation's history.
+The American flag has been present during many important moments in the nation's history.
 It flew during the Revolutionary War, the Civil War, and both World Wars, serving as a unifying symbol for soldiers and civilians alike.

 The Flag as a Cultural Icon